starsimhub/zombiesim/README.rst

 Requirements
 ------------

-Starsim 0.5.3
+Starsim 2.1.1

-Python 3.9-3.12
+Python 3.9 or newer

-We recommend, but do not require, installing Starsim in a virtual environment, such as `Anaconda <https://www.anaconda.com/products>`__.
+We recommend, but do not require, installing Starsim in a virtual environment, such as `MiniForge <https://github.com/conda-forge/miniforge>`__.

 Installation
 ------------